 The Zebra ZE500 Print Engine can be used in a wide variety of applications using many different media combinations to suit your printing needs.
 This flexibility is due to the printer's ability to be configured and adjusted for all the variability an application may introduce.
 Understanding the printer configurations will enhance your ability to optimize your printer to meet your printing needs.

-The printer comes from the factory set to Applicator print mode (you will have to set the appropriate applicator port to allow for communication between print engine and applicator) and adjusted for full with paper label stock with wax ribbon.
+The printer comes from the factory set to Applicator print mode (you will have to set the appropriate applicator port to allow for communication between the print engine and applicator) and adjusted for full with paper label stock with wax ribbon.
 This means the applicator system will have to trigger a print to occur.
 You can put the printer into Tear-Off print mode for testing if you do not yet want to connect the applicator.
 Many printing applications will function with these factory settings and require no additional adjustments beyond the communications setup and minor darkness adjustment.

 The ZE500 print engines are available in a right-hand configuration (the print mechanism is on the right) and a left-hand configuration (the print mechanism is on the left).
 Make sure the unit is stable when mounted in place for production to prevent any unnecessary wear or damage.
-Once the unit is properly set up, you can connect it to an applicator system if needed (please contact applicator manufacturer for information on how to properly configure applicator).
+Once the unit is properly set up, you can connect it to an applicator system if needed (please contact your applicator manufacturer for information on how to properly configure the applicator).

 Media Related Settings and Calibration

 Understanding your media

-The ZE500 supports the use of many types and shapes of label/tags and knowing your media detail is important for proper configuration.
-The following link contains the media specs for the print engine.
-Read More>>
+The ZE500 supports the use of many types and shapes of labels or tags and knowing your media detail is important for proper configuration.
+Refer to ZE500 Specifications for the media specs for the print engine.

-Here are the details you should know for printer media setup and configuration.
+Here are the details you should know for printer media setup and configuration:

 Media Related Configurations

-The printer comes with two sensors for label tracking based on the Media Type used.
+Understanding the Media Sensors The printer comes with two sensors for label tracking based on the Media Type used.

 Transmissive Sensor - This is an adjustable gap/notch/hole sensor.
 You will find it located on the mechanism that opens and closes above the pinch roller where the media is first fed into the print engine.
 Refer to User Guide: Transmissive Sensor for more details.

 Reflective Sensor - This sensor is used for sensing media that uses a black mark or line as the separating indicator between labels.
 You will see a red LED light on the inner wall in a fixed position for black mark sensing.
 This is the reflective sensor.